CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 0.Ti=<b></b>

-1.Ti=DEFINITIONS
+1.Ti=Definitions

 1.0.sec=Capitalized terms used in this agreement have the meanings specified in this Section 1 or elsewhere in this agreement and when not so defined shall have the meanings set forth in the Delaware Limited Liability Company Act.

 1.1.sec=“Capital Contribution” means the amount of cash, property or services contributed to the Company.

-1.2.sec=“Company” means [name] LLC, a Delaware limited liability company.
+1.2.sec=“Company” means {Co.Name.Full}, a Delaware limited liability company.

 1.3.sec=“Member” means a Person who acquires Membership Interests, as permitted under this agreement, and who becomes or remains a Member.